-3) Round trip mission duration $\Delta T$ is to be maintained at less than a year.
-This constraint addresses crew microgravity and radiation exposure concerns, but it may require considerable modification as means to mitigate these concerns are developed.
-Although a low-priority constraint in this list, sufficiently short $\Delta T$ is actually enforced by Stage #1's SBDB filter and by previously noted LBCs confining trajectory solutions to less than a 180° heliocentric transfer angle.
-Thus, missions with small $v{HE}$ , $\Delta v_A$ , and $\Delta v_D$ values naturally tend to possess sufficiently short $\Delta T$ values.
+Priority 3: maintain round-trip mission duration ΔT at less than a year.
+This constraint addresses crew microgravity and radiation exposure concerns, but it may require considerable modification as the means to mitigate these concerns are developed.
+Although a low priority constraint in this list, sufficiently short ΔT is actually enforced by Stage 1's SBDB filter and by previously noted LBCs confining trajectory solutions to less than a 180° heliocentric transfer angle.
+Thus, missions with small v{HE} , Δv_A , and Δv_D values naturally tend to possess sufficiently short ΔT values.

-As an illustration of notionally optimized NEO human mission trajectory designs using data from Section IV, consider Table 3's Earth Encounter #11 with (1999 AO10).
-Figures 2 through 5 are PCCs presenting $v{HE}$ , $\delta_D$ , $\Delta v_A$ , and $\Delta v_D$ values key to trajectory design in the Encounter #11 timeframe.
-Data circumscribed by boxes in these PCCs correspond to notionally optimal departure and arrival dates.
+As an illustration of optimized NEO human mission trajectory designs using data from Section III, consider Table 3's Earth encounter number 11 with 1999 AO10.
+Figures 2-5 are PCCs presenting v{HE} , δ_D , Δv_A , and Δv_D values key to trajectory design in the encounter number 11 time frame.
+Data circumscribed by boxes in these PCCs correspond to optimal departure and arrival dates.

-In arriving at notional dates from the ensuing PCC data, two conflicting trends must be resolved.
-The primary conflict arises between $\Delta v_A$ , and $\Delta v_D$ values in Figures 4 and 5, where minimal $\Delta v_D$ in Figure 5 is obtained on (1999 AO10) departure dates well before Figure 4's (1999 AO10) arrival dates enjoying minimal $\Delta v_A$ .
-Fortunately, a reasonable compromise between $\Delta v_A$ and $\Delta v_D$ trends can be achieved by selecting (1999 AO10) arrival on 2026 Jan 7 with departure 10 days later.
-At the expense of greater mission duration $\Delta T$ , further $\Delta v_A$ reduction could be achieved by selecting an earlier Earth departure date.
-Unfortunately, launch dates much earlier than 2025 Sep 19 lead to a second conflicting trend in Figure 3.
-Shifting Earth departure date earlier while maintaining (1999 AO10) arrival on 2026 Jan 7 in Figure 3 rapidly increases $\delta_D$ , incurring significant launch performance losses and likely range safety constraint violations by late August 2026.
-The notional choice of outbound leg departure and arrival dates is fortunately supported by a reasonably small $v{HE}$ value in Figure 2.
+In arriving at optimal dates from the ensuing PCC data, two conflicting trends must be resolved.
+The primary conflict arises between Δv_A and Δv_D values in Figures 4 and 5, where minimal Δv_D in Figure 5 is obtained for 1999 AO10 departure dates well before Figure 4's minimum Δv_A for 1999 AO10 arrival dates.
+Fortunately, a reasonable compromise between Δv_A and Δv_D trends can be achieved by selecting 1999 AO10 arrival on 7 January 2026, with departure 10 days later.
+At the expense of greater mission duration ΔT , further Δv_A reduction could be achieved by selecting an earlier Earth departure date.
+Unfortunately, launch dates much earlier than 19 September 2025 lead to a second conflicting trend in Figure 3.
+Shifting the Earth departure date earlier, while maintaining the 1999 AO10 arrival on 7 January 2026 in Figure 3 rapidly increases δ_D , incurring significant launch performance losses and likely range safety constraint violations by late August 2025.
+Choice of outbound leg departure and arrival dates is fortunately supported by a reasonably small v{HE} value in Figure 2.